Shopify

 * **Shop**: Configuration table containing general information about the Shopify store: identity, geographic location, currencies, tax settings, and enabled features.
 All data is read-only and represents the current state of the store.
 Includes store identification (id, name, domains), geographic details (address, city, country, coordinates), financial configuration (currency, payment settings), and store capabilities (discounts, gift cards, storefront).

 * **Product**: Product catalog with descriptions, categories, and merchandising attributes.
 Contains core product information including title, handle (URL slug), vendor, product type, publication status, timestamps (created, updated, published), full HTML description, and tags for organization and filtering.
-Essential for product performance analysis and catalog management.
+Also includes a `metafields` column — a JSON array of custom product metafields, each entry shaped as `{"namespace": ..., "key": ..., "value": ..., "type": ...}`.
+For complex types, the value is itself a JSON-encoded string.
+Capped at the first 250 metafields per product (Shopify API limit).
+Essential for product performance analysis, catalog management, and custom attribute enrichment.

 * **Product Variant**: Product variants with SKU, pricing, inventory, and option configurations.
 Each variant represents a specific combination of product options (size, color, etc.) with unique SKU, title, pricing (price and compare\_at\_price for discounts), inventory tracking details, and links to both parent product and inventory item for stock management.